Value Creation Diagnostic

 If you're an operating partner, portfolio company CEO, or CTO reading this, here are three immediate actions:

-- Move now.
-With hold periods at seven years and exit windows narrowing, every month of delay costs real money.
-The firms executing today are building the DPI track records that will win LP capital tomorrow.
+3. Move now.
+With hold periods at seven years and exit windows narrowing, delay raises the burden on the next quarter.
+The firms executing today are building the operating evidence that supports DPI discipline tomorrow.

 The Bain report confirms what operators on the ground already know: the PE firms that will thrive in this cycle are the ones that turn operational efficiency into a repeatable, measurable engine for value creation.
 The question is whether you'll build that engine now, or wish you had in two years.